Text Encoding Initiative: TEI customizations

 Customization in the TEI is done through the ODD mechanism mentioned above.
 In truth since its P5 version, all so-called 'TEI Conformant' uses of the TEI Guidelines are based on a TEI customization documented in a TEI ODD file.
 Even when users choose one of the off-the-shelf pre-generated schemas to validate against, these have been created from freely available customization files.

 Projects

 The format is used by many projects worldwide.
+GitHub contains more than 2 million TEI XML files.
 Practically all projects are associated with one or more universities.
 Some well-known projects that encode texts using TEI include: